Welcome to Darwin! We're delighted that you will be joining our College community. This page aims to answer your questions, as a new student.

 Please be aware that Silver Street has a bus gate installed and so should not be used for access to and from the College.

-You will be assigned a Graduate Tutor - a College Fellow who is here to give you confidential advice and support on any non-academic problems you may experience and, aided by the Deanery, to direct you to specialist support if necessary.
-Regular academic queries should be directed to your Supervisor/Department/Director of Studies, but your Tutor may advise in case of difficulties.
-If you need urgent advice, you may wish to contact the Deanery directly; the Dean provides support and advice to Tutors and is available to take over complex issues as required.
+If you have an academic enquiry, you should consult your Supervisor, Department or Director of Studies, but your Tutor may advise you in case of difficulties.
+If you need urgent advice, you may wish to contact the Deanery directly.
+The Dean provides support and advice to Tutors and is available to take over complex issues as required.

 Get to know your Tutor.
 Then keep all relevant contact details to hand, and update your Tutor with your progress and any difficulties you might encounter.
 You should aim to see your Tutor at least twice each academic year, either in a group or individually as necessary.